-EXECUTIVE SUMMARY OF DEGREE PROPOSAL Master of Science in Data Analytics Slippery Rock University of Pennsylvania
+EXECUTIVE SUMMARY OF DEGREE PROPOSAL Master of Science in Data Analytics Slippery Rock University of Pennsylvania July 9, 2015

 This proposal is for a ten-month, full-time Master of Science in Data Analytics (MSDA) requiring 33 credits, with an optional part-time sequence to accommodate working professionals.
 Data analytics is a very broad interdisciplinary field that lies at the intersection of mathematics, computer science, statistics, and operations research.
 Thus, students will be expected to have completed previous course work in mathematics, statistics, and computer science in order to complete the entire Master of Science in Data Analytics.
 The goal of Slippery Rock University's proposed program is to prepare professionals to work in the rapidly growing field of data analytics and big data.
-One particularly distinguishing feature of the program is its validation by alignment with standards established by professional certification programs.
-In particular, students who complete the program will receive a joint certificate in statistical applications and data analytics from Slippery Rock and SAS Institute.
+One particularly distinguishing feature of the program is its validation by alignment with standards established by professional certificate in statistical applications and data analytics from Slippery Rock and SAS Institute.
 SAS is one of the most widely used software platforms in the world for performing data analytics and statistical analysis.